oblac/jodd-site/doc/example/5+transactions-with-proxetta.md

     }
 ~~~~~

+And that is all :)

 ## Transaction Manager

 `JtxTransactionManager` is transaction manager responsible for
 transactions propagation and resource managers.
 In general, it works
 across several transaction resource types.
 However, if we are sure that
-we gonna use just one transactional resource and that is a database
+we gonna use just one transactional resource and that resouce is database
 (that is often true) we can use the simplified version of transaction
 manager: `DbJtxTransactionManager`.
 It is simplified just in sense of
 usage, all underlying mechanisms are the same.
 For example, it is easier